 Couples therapy and marriage counseling are often used interchangeably because of their many similarities.
 However, they have several differences that are important to note, such as their processes, durations, and costs.

-Couples Therapy and Marriage Counseling: Similarities and Differences
+Couples Therapy vs. Marriage Counseling: Similarities and Differences

 Different organizations and institutions have different definitions for couples therapy and marriage counseling.
 Moreover, clinics and professionals may vary in the services they offer.
 As such, their similarities and differences can be better visualized with a table of characteristics.